Blueprint Travelers

 Visiting the Penguinera by Boat

-Trip Length: 6 hours
+Trip Length: 6 Hours

 Visiting the Penguinera by Bus

-Trip Length: 9 hours
+Trip Length: 9 Hours

 This option is very similar to the first option, but one leg of your trip will be by bus, either to the penguin island or returning from it.
 While your time on the boat is half of the first option, it is still a lengthy time period because you will also visit a local estancia.
-Here, you will learn about the local native populations and later ranchers who populate the land.
+Here, you will learn about the local native populations and later ranchers who populated the land.

 The Lobos Tour

-Trip Length: 4 hours
+Trip Length: 4 Hours

-Beagle Channel Boat Options
+Beagle Channel Ushuaia Boat Options

 Large Catamaran

 These large vessels are great for people who may be more susceptible to being seasick.
 These large boats hold many people.
 As a result, you may not be able to get an intimate experience with the animals.
 You will not be able to get as close to landmasses as other boats.
-These boats will be the least expensive option.

 Midsize Yachts